- Life, Before and After iRest

 Prior to our centre being built, lessons were held at the old St John’s Ambulance Hall and St Peters Church Hall on Cameron Road.
 Eventually, through dedicated fundraising, a deposit was gathered and a bank loan secured to construct a purpose-built facility on land leased from Tauranga City Council.
 This building still houses the TYC today.
 Over the years there has been significant volunteer input to adapt and maintain the Centre and equipment.

 From the very early days, it was also decided that TYC should not hold to one particular form of yoga.
 The Centre values and encourages teachers’ and students’ freedom to explore the diverse range of yoga forms.
-This, as far as can be ascertained, is unique to Tauranga Yoga Centre.

 About Sue Furey